Low Sex Drive

 chemotherapy drugs and other medications for other types of cancer do not reduce sexual appetite; their effects

-chemotherapy agents is to destroy cancer cells in the entire
+objective of chemotherapy agents is to destroy cancer cells in

-body.
+the entire body.
 They recognize cancer cells by their ability to reproduce anarchically.
-Unfortunately, non-cancerous cells
+Unfortunately,

-that multiply rapidly are also affected.
-This leads, in most patients, to development of a number of side
+non-cancerous cells that multiply rapidly are also affected.
+This leads, in most patients, to development of a

-effects - such as feeling sick, weakness, depression, tiredness, lack of energy and low sex drive.
-These side
+number of side effects - such as feeling sick, weakness, depression, tiredness, lack of energy and low sex

-effects, however, can often be reduced or complete stopped using other medications associated with a healthy
+drive.
+These side effects, however, can often be reduced or complete stopped using other medications associated

-diet and lifestyle.
-In fact, once the chemotherapy is over, the sex drive usually comes back.
+with a healthy diet and lifestyle.
+In fact, once the chemotherapy is over, the sex drive usually comes

 Chemotherapy's Effects on Women

-also cause low sex drive in women.
-In some women the therapy can lead to hypoactive sexual desire disorder,
+drugs can also cause low sex drive in women.
+In some women the therapy can lead to hypoactive sexual desire

-serious and persistent lack of interest in sex that affects mood and causes personal distress.
-This can be due
+disorder, serious and persistent lack of interest in sex that affects mood and causes personal distress.
+This

-to many reasons.
-For instance, chemotherapy can reduce the amount of hormones produced by the ovaries, leading
+can be due to many reasons.
+For instance, chemotherapy can reduce the amount of hormones produced by the

-absence of menstruation does not mean pregnancy cannot happen.
-It is therefore important to talk to your doctor
+chance or absence of menstruation does not mean pregnancy cannot happen.
+It is therefore important to talk to

-about contraception if you do not want to get pregnant.
-In addition, you don’t have to accept your decreased
+your doctor about contraception if you do not want to get pregnant.
+In addition, you don’t have to accept your

 The fact that the